josepholaide/MLOps-Practice/Week 1/README.md

 bash Anaconda3-2022.05-Linux-x86_64.sh
 ```

-Restat ssrh, if `base` is not in vm name.
+Restart ssh, if `base` is not in vm name.
 Simply
 `(base) azureuser@azvm:~$`

 ### Install Docker